Emmanuellsensai/lastgen/README.md

 ## The Problem

 Over 40 million Nigerian small businesses run diesel generators for 6–12 hours every day.
-A typical SME spends ₦80,000–₦200,000 per month on fuel — money that buys nothing: no asset, no equity, no savings.
+A typical SME spends ₦80,000–₦200,000 per month on fuel, money that buys nothing: no asset, no equity, no savings.
 Solar is the obvious fix, but the upfront cost (₦1.5M–₦4M) is out of reach without financing, and banks won't lend without a verified income signal.

 **The data is already there — it just isn't being used.** Every fuel receipt, every generator log, is proof of income that no lender is reading.